microsoft/DevAppsForTeams/README.md

     ```

     **Tip:**
     If the setup script fails with an `Request_ResourceNotFound` error, execute the script again.
 Sometimes creating the Azure AD app takes longer than expected and when the script continues, the app isn't fully provisioned yet.
-Running the script again, will update the previously created app with the missing values.
+Running the script again will update the previously created app with the missing values.

-1. Take note of the `AppId`, `AppPassword` and `AppUri` output by the setup script
+1. Take note of the `AppId`, `AppPassword` and `AppUri` output by the setup script.
+Make sure that you save these values before continuing.

 ### Configure the web app